JOJ0/discodos/INSTALLATION.md

 `./install_wrappers_to_path.sh`

-Configure access to your Discogs collection as described in chapter [Configure Discogs collection access](#configure-discogs-collection-access), then come back here!
+Configure access to your Discogs collection as described in chapter [Configure Discogs API access](#configure-discogs-api-access), then come back here!

 Launch the `disco` command again - if the connection to Discogs is working it will ask you to view a little tutorial teaching you how it works - hit enter and follow the steps.

 Your starting point for further documentation is the [README page](https://github.com/JOJ0/discodos/blob/master/README.md#importing-your-discogs-collection).
 Your next step will be to import your Discogs collection.

-## Configure Discogs collection access
+## Configure Discogs API access

 To access your Discogs collection you need to generate an API login token and put it into the configuration file.